Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Experiments

-Table~\ref{table:PSNR_comparison_DIDN} compares reconstruction performance on the test set with the DIDN denoiser-based MoDL architecture.
-Average PSNR values with LONDN-MRI are compared to those with networks trained globally at different training set sizes.
-We ran only 1 iteration of LONDN-MRI, where the reconstruction with a pre-trained (global) network was used to find neighbors for local adaptation (or local transfer).
+\textbf{Results for the DIDN-based Reconstructor:} \SR{To demonstrate adaptability to different network architectures, Table~\ref{table:PSNR_comparison_DIDN} compares reconstruction performance on the test set with the DIDN denoiser-based MoDL architecture.} Average PSNR values with LONDN-MRI are compared to those with networks trained globally at different training set sizes.
+We ran only $1$ iteration of LONDN-MRI, where the reconstruction with a pre-trained (global) network was used to find neighbors.
 PSNR values for the oracle LONDN-MRI reconstructor are also shown.
 The overall performances with the DIDN-based architectures are better than with the UNet-based unrolled networks.
-The PSNRs for LONDN-MRI are consistently and similarly better than for the globally trained network across the different training set sizes considered, indicating potential for LONDN-MRI in improving more state-of-the-art models via local adaptation.
+The PSNRs for LONDN-MRI are consistently and similarly better than for the globally trained network across the different training set sizes considered, indicating potential for LONDN-MRI in improving state-of-the-art models.
 Fig.~\ref{fig:denoised_imgs_zoomed3} visually compares reconstructions and reconstruction errors (in zoomed in region) for different methods.
-We can see that the LONDN reconstructors capture the original image features better and sharper than the globally learned reconstructor.
+We can see that the LONDN reconstructors capture the original image features more sharply and accurately than the globally learned reconstruction.